robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-vs-design-to-underline-or-not-to-underline.markdown

 ### "Put a damn line underneath"

-&hellip; to use Gina's words.
+&hellip; to use Jen's words.
 It really isn't that hard.
 In fact, it is the default unless you turn it off:

 {% highlight css %}